 Lead Generation: They are a fantastic way to build your contact list of current and prospective clients if you do the right amount of promotion ahead of time.

 Proof of Authority: Webinars help you demonstrate that you actually know what you’re talking about and that you are an authority on this subject.

 Product Demonstration: You can use webinars to demonstrate how a WordPress plugin, theme, or WordPress-related process or workflow works.

 Internal Collaboration: Internally, webinars can be used to collaborate with your team or with clients, regardless of where you’re all physically located.
 In so doing, everyone can be more productive as they’re not having to leave their workspaces to connect with others.

-Improved Comprehension: Pete Perry recently suggested using webinars to give yourself a break from work while also gaining a new perspective on things.
+Improved Comprehension: One of our WP Elevation coaches, Pete Perry, recently suggested using webinars to give yourself a break from work while also gaining a new perspective on things.
 But webinars aren’t just for people stuck working at home to improve or expand comprehension of a subject.
 You can use these to conduct live training with employees or to provide real-time support to clients.

 Audience Engagement: Webinars are a great way to have meaningful interactions with clients and leads rather than deliver a one-sided video message to them.

 Content Marketing: Sharing live video is one way in which you can market your business.
 But these webinars open you up to other possibilities as well: